Priyaramamoorthy96/Training2/softwaretesting/basics.md

 In the Agile model, “fast failure” is a good thing.
 The approach produces ongoing release cycles, each featuring small, incremental changes from the previous release.
 At each iteration, the product is tested.
 The Agile model helps teams identify and address small issues on projects before they evolve into more significant problems, and engage business stakeholders and get their feedback throughout the development process.

 As part of their embrace of this methodology, many teams are also applying an Agile framework known as Scrum to help structure more complex development projects.
 Scrum teams work in “sprints,” which usually last two to four weeks, to complete assigned tasks.
 Daily Scrum meetings help the whole team monitor progress throughout the project.
 And the ScrumMaster is tasked with keeping the team focused on its goal.
-(For more on Scrum, see the Scrum Alliance website.)
 ### Lean
 The Lean model for software development is inspired by lean manufacturing practices and principles.
 The seven Lean principles (in this order) are: eliminate waste, amplify learning, decide as late possible, deliver as fast as possible, empower the team, build integrity in, and see the whole.

 The Lean process is about working only on what must be worked on at the time, so there’s no room for multitasking.
 Project teams are also focused on finding opportunities to cut waste at every turn throughout the SDLC process, from dropping unnecessary meetings to reducing documentation.
 The Agile model is actually a Lean method for the SDLC, but with some notable differences.
 One is how each prioritizes customer satisfaction: Agile makes it the top priority from the outset, creating a flexible process where project teams can respond quickly to stakeholder feedback throughout the SDLC.
 Lean, meanwhile, emphasizes the elimination of waste as a way to create more overall value for customers — which, in turn, helps to enhance satisfaction.

-Ready to fill an open role?
-Use our candidate finder.

 ### Waterfall
 Some experts argue that the Waterfall model was never meant to be a process model for real projects (check out the discussion on this topic on StackExchange).
 Regardless, the Waterfall model is widely considered the oldest of the structured SDLC methodologies.
 It’s also a very straightforward approach: finish one phase, then move on to the next.
 No going back.
 Each stage relies on information from the previous stage and has its own project plan.